virtuald/greenado/README.rst

 without using callbacks, providing a pseudo-synchronous flow in your functions.

-When using gen.coroutine in tornado in a large codebase, you will notice that they tend to be 'infectious' from the bottom up.
+When using Tornado's :func:`@gen.coroutine <tornado.gen.coroutine>` in a large codebase, you will notice that they tend to be 'infectious' from the bottom up.
 In other words, for them to be truly useful, callers of the coroutine should 'yield' to them, which requires them to be a coroutine.
 In turn, their callers need to 'yield', and so on.

-Instead, greenado coroutines infect from the top down, and only requires the greenado.groutine decorator *somewhere* in the call hierarchy, but it doesn't really matter where.
-Once the decorator is used, you can use greenado.gyield to pseudo-synchronously wait for asynchronous events to occur.
+Instead, greenado coroutines infect from the top down, and only requires the :func:`@greenado.groutine <greenado.concurrent.groutine>` decorator *somewhere* in the call hierarchy, but it doesn't really matter where.
+Once the decorator is used, you can use :func:`greenado.gyield() <greenado.concurrent.gyield>` to pseudo-synchronously wait for asynchronous events to occur.
 This reduces complexity in large codebases, as you only need to use the decorator at the very top of your call trees, and nowhere else.

 Installation & Requirements
 ===========================

+Installation is easiest using pip:

 .. code-block:: bash